SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex6/README.md

 ![](images/Run_App_003.png)

 # Run with Event Mesh
+> Note: Please delete the sample data before using the Event Mesh option.
 1. Go back to run configurations and set the "Events" to *Event Mesh*.
-This will enable the project to test events locally in SAP Build Code.
+This will enable the project to test events in SAP Build Code.
 You will be able to recieve events from the connected S/4HANA OP system.
-This data is temporarily persisted and will not be available if you rerun the application.
 ![](images/Run_EventMesh.png)

 2. It will ask for CF login.
 Provide your username and password to login.